 Global questions may evoke mainly satisfaction ratings, but satisfaction is not trivial.
 If students aren't satisfied with an experience, then the classroom will almost certainly be neither an inspiring nor satisfying experience for the teacher.
 It is possible to have both, but we cannot have both through simply evaluating teachers.
-Scriven (1994) provides some reasons to gather information from students: (1) The unique position of students as raters of their own learning; (2) The unique position of students as raters of changes in their motivation; (3) The unique position of students as raters of observable fact; (4) the unique position of students as raters of style indicators and (5) The position of students as raters of matters such as the face validity of tests.
+Scriven (1994) provides some reasons to gather information from students: (1) The unique position of students as raters of their own learning; (2) The unique position of students as raters of changes in their motivation; (3) The unique position of students as raters of observable fact; (4) the unique position of students as raters of matters such as the face validity of tests.